Sattu, the wonder flour, is excellent to beat the heat because of its immense cooling properties.

 - Add water very cautiously.
 If added even little more then it will be sticky, unable to form kebabs.
 In case you end up adding more water then add little Sattu to adjust consistency.

 - Add veggies of your choice.
 I normally add capsicum, onions, tomatoes, carrots and bottle gourd.
-Add lots of cilantro, ginger and green chillies also.
+Add lots of cilantro, ginger and green chilies also.

 - To make it Vegan, replace curd with 1 teaspoon of lemon juice.